Skip to main content

 Your body’s endocrine system is a sophisticated communication network.
 Hormones are the messages, and receptors on your cells are the recipients.
 Growth Hormone (GH) is one of the most important messages for metabolic regulation.
 It instructs fat cells to release their stored energy, a process called lipolysis.

 It signals muscle cells to take up amino acids for repair and growth.
-It communicates with the liver to produce (IGF-1), a powerful downstream mediator that carries out many of GH’s anabolic, or tissue-building, effects.
+It communicates with the liver to produce Insulin-like Growth Factor 1 (IGF-1), a powerful downstream mediator that carries out many of GH’s anabolic, or tissue-building, effects.
 The peptides used in therapy, such as Sermorelin, Ipamorelin, and Tesamorelin, are essentially crafted to speak the specific language of the pituitary gland.
 They bind to distinct receptors to initiate the cascade of GH release.

 The Key Players in Peptide Therapy